I Played Against a 6’7” Tall Player – Here’s What Happened…

-I knew two of them very well but the third player was a new guy, very tall (I’d say about 6’6″ at least), very powerful serve, ground-strokes and overall… intimidating to play against.
+I knew two of the players very well but the third was a new guy, very tall (I’d say about 6’6″ at least), very powerful serve and groundstrokes, and overall… intimidating to play against.

-Needless to say that the other two players (we were playing doubles) were all trying to show off from the warm-up by overhitting every ball.
+Needless to say, the other two players (we were playing doubles) were all trying to show off from the warm-up by overhitting every ball.

 I thought the whole scene was just silly.

 Then the match began…

 The new tall player, even though he had impressive strokes, as I expected, he had some flaws that pretty much cost him all the 5 sets that he lost (it took us two hours and a half to complete the five sets).

 His major flaw as a doubles player was not recognizing the advantage he had being tall – instead of coming up to the net when his partner served, he’d stay just behind the service line; sometimes even at the baseline.
 That was a huge mistake.

 I was assuming he did not feel comfortable at the net; probably not trusting his reactions, reflexes… who knows?

 Another problem he had was being overconfident with his powerful strokes.
 Most players who grow up to be taller among their peers tend to try to impress others with the power they can generate and therefore, build their game around hitting hard.
 If the ball goes in, it is a winner; if not…

 Ultimately, being tall and staying on the baseline, he would not run up to the short balls most of the time.